Every home appliance needs to be taken care of for optimum performance and longevity.

 Just a little bit of proactive maintenance with the condenser coil can save you a lot of money and headaches in the future.

 If your condenser coils do ever need to be replaced, you may be better off just buying a new unit.

-If this is the case, check out our complete guide on the top portable air conditioners available to find the right one.
+If this is the case, check out our complete guide on the best stand up air conditioner to find the right one.

 Ensure the Exhaust Hose is Short and Straight

 Every portable air conditioner has an exhaust hose.
 This is how it expels hot air from the room.